trevisanj/f311/docs/source/pyfant.rst

 Python script.
 These "bindings" to the Fortran binaries, together with the ability to load, manipulate and save PFANT data files using ``f311.filetypes``, allow for complex batch operations.

+.. todo:: Figure numbers because Latex does not place figures immediately after the code.

 Spectral synthesis
 ~~~~~~~~~~~~~~~~~~